 Traveling with friends and family is a rewarding experience.
 Most importantly, when you need to reminisce and revisit a place from the time gone by, someone will understand the exact moment and the exact emotions that moment evokes in you.
 That is a pretty special bond to share.

 Traveling alone will make you uncomfortable, put you in situations where you have only your quick wit to rely on, and make you far more responsible for yourself and aware of your surroundings.
 Indeed, it can sound daunting to the unprepared and inexperienced.
 But, and this is a big but, you will be your boss, do as you fancy and make plans only for yourself.

-Being selfish is such a luxury, you’ll be addicted to the feeling.
-As women, we are often prepared to take on the role of care taker from a very young age.
+Being selfish is such a luxury; you’ll be addicted to the feeling.
+As women, we are often prepared to take on the role of caretaker from a very young age.
 As women, we are ones people rely on.
 We’re taught responsibility and sacrifice as part of our ethos.
-So, when we get to break free from the notion of Woman,it is such an evolution of perspective.
+So, when we get to break free from the notion of Woman, it is such an evolution of perspective.
 Be selfish, ladies – it is a joy!

 While traveling in a group setting is often comfortable, solo travel is out there to challenge us!
-The confidence you’ll gain in yourself and the escalated trust on your abilities will stay with you long after the trip ends and, THAT, I truly believe, is a beautiful bond to share with yourself!
+The confidence you’ll gain in yourself and the escalated trust on your abilities will stay with you long after the trip ends and, THAT, I genuinely believe, is a beautiful bond to share with yourself!